ivenadu/memoflash-app/README.md

 As a user, I want to be able to...
 - create flashcards <<
-- create decks to organize flashcards <<
-- remove cards from the deck <<
+- view all the cards in my deck
-- remove decks I no longer need <<
+- test myself with the flashcards
+- see my score after every flashcard session

 Additional Features: (added at a later date)
+- create decks to organize flashcards
 - rename cards and decks
+- remove cards from the deck
+- remove decks I no longer need
-- view all of my decks1
+- view all of my decks
-- view all the cards in my deck
 - select deck to use for flashcard testing
-- have the option of setting a timer
-- quit in the middle of flashcard session
-- see my score after every flashcard session